GermainGirndt/DB-API-for-Financial-Transactions/README.md

 #### POST (IMPORT): `localhost:3333/import/`
 * Imports all requests within a CSV file and adds them directly to the DB;
-* Request muss contain the file to be imported (see preview above);
+* Request must contain the file to be imported (see preview above);

 #### GET: `localhost:3333/transactions`
 * Returns list containing previous request and balance